jgoerner/meetif.ai/Readme.md

 | dbr | DBPedia Resources | |

 # How to contribute
 Yes, there are lot of options to further improve this repository.
 As it's main purpose is to show the possible combination of building blocks, general best practices of software engineering (e.g. TDD) have been neglected.

-You are more than happy to raise issues, refactor and open pull requests 🙂
+You are more than happy to raise issues, refactor, open pull requests and improve this repository 🙂